 By the 2016 offseason, Florida decided they had seen enough, sending Gudbranson to the Vancouver Canucks for picks and a prospect.
 In his three-seasons with Vancouver, he continued to struggle on both ends of the ice, only posting 19 points while going minus-48 in that span.

 Towards the 2019 trade deadline, the Canucks moved Gudbranson to the Pittsburgh Penguins, where he played less than a season before being sent to the Anaheim Ducks.
-While his time in Anaheim has been a bit more successful than at other points in his career, it seems unlikely that he will ever be able to live up to the expectations of a top-three draft selection.
+From there, he was traded to the Ottowa Senators in 2020, where he will have the chance to continue his career but it seems unlikely that he will ever be able to live up to the expectations of a top-three draft selection.

 4. Ryan Johansen – Columbus Blue Jackets

 With the fourth-overall pick, the Columbus Blue Jackets took a bit of a reach and selected Ryan Johansen.
-While Johansen was seen as a highly talented player, he was expected to get selected closer to 10th overall, not in the top-five.
+While Johansen was seen as a talented player, he was expected to be drafted closer to 10th overall, not in the top-five.

-While he may have been a surprise selection, Johansen quickly rewarded Columbus on the ice.
-While he would start the 2011 season with the franchise, he would truly breakout in 2013-14 with a 30-goal campaign.
+While he may have been a surprise selection, Johansen quickly rewarded Columbus.
+He started the 2011 season with the franchise, and would truly breakout in 2013-14 with a 30-goal campaign.

 After repeating his success in 2014-15, Columbus decided to make a true hockey trade with the Nashville Predators, swapping Johansen for top defensive prospect Seth Jones midway through the season.

-Since joining Nashville, Johansen has been a solid, if not somewhat underwhelming player, failing to break 20 goals scored in four seasons.
-Jones, on the other hand, has developed into a premier defenseman, taking over a top-pairing role with Zach Werenski while helping to lead Columbus to their first-ever playoff series victory in 2019.
+Since joining Nashville, Johansen has been a solid player, helping the franchise reach their first Stanley Cup Final in 2017.
+Jones, for his part, has developed into a premier defenseman, taking over a top-pairing role with Zach Werenski while helping lead Columbus to their first-ever playoff series victory in 2019.

 Related: The NHL’s Top 5 Defenses